ProgrammingBishop/machine_learning/tweepy/README.md

 When time is sufficient, the following are tasks to still be completed:

 - Finalize refactoring of classes, the user interface through the command line, and the reuse of these classes for other Twitter/Tweepy-related tasks.
 Current code is operational, but not optimized enough for recycling, scalability, and maintainability.
 - Finalize the feature space based on word association.
 This will be handled with the Natural Language Toolkit (NLTK) library.
+This will bring diversity to the current sparse matrix and most likely update the prototype labels set for the users.
+The additional features will be created based on user descriptions and location.
-- Using the NLTK library to analyze tweets based on popular topics and sentiment of users (positive or negative), espeically to understand which tweeted topics are most successful or least successful.
+- Using the NLTK library to analyze tweets based on popular topics and sentiment of users (positive or negative), especially to understand which tweeted topics are most successful or least successful.
+- Create a final report for these findings

 ## Purpose
 Using Tweepy and Python the goal of this project is to understand Blizzard Entertainment's followers and engagement through the Twitter platform.
 The target information to retrieve include: